-Get the free SVG/DXF cut files for these decorative patriotic pinwheels!
-Delicate cut-outs made using your Cricut Explore make these star-spangled pinwheels a hit at any 4th of July party.
+Get the free SVG cut files for these decorative patriotic pinwheels!
+Delicate cut-outs made using your Cricut or other cutting machine make these star-spangled pinwheels a hit at any 4th of July party.

 Summertime is in full swing here in Northern California!
 And summer always means outdoor parties, barbecues, swimming, and of course, the 4th of July!

 If you’re throwing a 4th of July party, why not cut out these cute decorative pinwheels in red, white, and blue?
 The red and white pinwheels have stripes, and the pinwheel has stars.
 Grouped together they make a patriotic centerpiece, or line your driveway with them to welcome your guests.

 - Red, white, and blue paper (I like the Stardream Metallic series from Paper-Papers.com)

 - Small brads

 - Hot glue gun / hot glue

 Patriotic Pinwheels Directions

 They are designed to be cut on a Cricut or other cutting machine.